The SEO community is on fire again after SearchMetrics’ visibility refresh showed a huge drop in Expedia’s SEO visibility.

 All the green dots on the screenshot above mean that Wayback’s crawler was redirected while accessing the data.
 This again supports the theory that Expedia has been having structure issues recently.

-The Wayback Machine isn’t the only crawler which had a problem accessing Expedia.com.
+The Wayback Machine isn’t the only crawler that had a problem accessing Expedia.com.
 Take a look at the screenshot from OnPage.org when trying to configure a crawl: